stub Top 5 Undervalued Biotech Companies (June 2023)

 Building an Undervalued Biotech Portfolio

-When a company is undervalued, it can be for a variety of reasons.
+When a company is undervalued, it can be for various reasons.

 Knowing why and if the risk fits a specific portfolio is important.

 It can be the uncertainty about the future, like for companies with just a drug in development and no current cash flow like CRISPR Therapeutics.
-Would something goes wrong in the R&D process and FDA approval, it could wipe out most if not all of the value of the company.
+If something goes wrong in the R&D process and FDA approval, it could wipe out most, if not all, of the company's value.

 It can also be due to a specific setback, like Bayer’s RoundUp lawsuits.
-Then what matter is to evaluate the total legal risk and if the company valuation is low enough to consider that this risk is already priced in or even over-estimated.
+Then, what matters is to evaluate the total legal risk and if the company valuation is low enough to consider that this risk is already priced in or even over-estimated.

-In any case, investors in undervalued biotech stock will need to be a few things:
+In any case, investors in undervalued biotech stock will need to do a few things: